Blog

 Sleeplay helps you achieve the best and deepest sleep during the night.
 If you suffer from snoring or sleep apnea, CPAP machines are the solution.
 Find here the top brands in the market like ResMed and Philips Respironics.

-Do you have trouble sleeping cause you can’t breathe well at night?
-Or do you spend your entire day exhausted after a restless night of sleep?
-If you experience symptoms like this regularly, then it might be due to the fact that you have a type of sleep apnea that’s causing insomnia.
+Do you have trouble sleeping because you can’t breathe well at night?
+Do you spend your entire day exhausted after a restless night of sleep?
+If you experience symptoms like this regularly, then it might be time to test for sleep apnea.

-So what exactly is sleep apnea?
-Well, to put it simply, it’s a condition that prevents you from properly breathing while you sleep.
-The American Sleep Apnea Association estimates that around 22 million Americans suffer from this condition[1].
+Sleep apnea is a condition that prevents you from properly breathing while you sleep.
+The American Sleep Apnea Association estimates that around 22 million Americans suffer from this condition[1], and most people go undiagnosed.

 However, there are many causes for sleep apnea, and you’ll want to figure out what exactly is causing your condition.
 Depending on your diagnosis, you can undergo specific treatments that will help to alleviate some of the symptoms.

-This article will be discussing all you need to know about deviated septum sleep apnea.
-Well, also be talking about how you can do a test to check whether you have this condition.
-Read on if you want to find out more.
+This article will be discussing all you need to know about deviated septum sleep apnea and the best way to test for this condition.

 What Is a Deviated Septum?

-Your septum is the portion of cartilage and bone that separates your nasal canal into two different parts.
+Your septum is the portion of cartilage and bone that separates your nasal canal into two parts.
 Although you may not realize it, your lungs are quite sensitive organs.
-They need the air that is coming in to be moistened by the nasal canal and brought to body temperature.
+They need the air coming in to be moistened by the nasal canal and brought to body temperature.

-It’s always important to learn as much as possible before you make the trip to a doctor.
+It’s important to learn as much as possible before you make the trip to a doctor.
 Being informed can help you to understand what your doctor is telling you.
-There’s quite a lot of warning signs that might be present if you have a deviated septum.
+There are quite a lot of warning signs that might be present if you have a deviated septum.
 We’ve given you a brief list of the most common symptoms that you can experience:

 • If you have difficulty breathing through your nose, it could be because your nasal septum is causing a blockage of the airway.